Escape9002/2408_beamforming_demo/README.md

 # Satellite Downlink Beamforming Demo

-We can form precodings by manipulating the phase of a precoding for every antenna-user-link.
+We can form transmission beams by manipulating the phase of a precoding for every antenna-user-link.
 Number of antennas and users can be varied.
 Pre-calculated "AI solutions" exist for every scenario.
 Note: These are approximations, not the optimum solution.